gjbex/Best-practices-for-scientific-computing/code_style.md

 use, intrinsic :: iso_fortran_env, only : REAL64, INT32
 ~~~~

-The `only` keyword ensures that only the parameters `REAL64` and `INT32` are imported from the `iso_fortran_env` module.
+The `only` keyword ensures that only the parameters `REAL64` and `INT32` are
+imported from the `iso_fortran_env` module.

-Note that the `intrinsic` keyword is used to ensure that the compiler supplied module is used, and not a module with the same name defined by you.
+Note that the `intrinsic` keyword is used to ensure that the compiler supplied
+module is used, and not a module with the same name defined by you.

-When developing multi-threaded C/C++ programs using OpenMP, limiting the scope of variables to parallel regions makes those variables thread-private, hence reducing the risk of data races.
-We will discuss this in more detail in a later section.
-Unfortunately, the semantics for the Fortran `block` statement in an OpenMP do loop is not defined, at least up to the OpenMP 4.5 specification.
-Although `gfortran` accepts such code constructs, and seems to generate code with the expected behavior, it should be avoided since Intel Fortran compiler will report an error for such code.

-This recommendation is [mentioned](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Res-scope) in the C++ core guidelines.
+Similar advice applies to Python, `from math import *` is considered bad
+practice since it polutes the namespace.

 ## Be explicit about constants

-If a variable's value is not supposed to change during the run time of a program, declare it as a constant, so that the compiler will warn you if you inadvertently modify its value.
-In C/C++, use the `const` qualifier, in Fortran, use `PARAMETER`.
+If a variable's value is not supposed to change during the run time of a
+program, declare it as a constant, so that the compiler will warn you if you
+inadvertently modify its value.
+In C/C++, use the `const` qualifier, in
+Fortran, use `parameter`.

-If arguments passed to function should be read-only, use `const` in C/C++ code, and `INTENT(IN)` in Fortran.
-Although Fortran doesn't require that you state the intent of arguments passed to procedures, it is nevertheless wise to do so.
+If arguments passed to function should be read-only, use `const` in C/C++ code,
+and `intent(in)` in Fortran.
+Although Fortran doesn't require that you state
+the intent of arguments passed to procedures, it is nevertheless wise to do so.
 The compiler will catch at least some programming mistakes if you do.

-However, this is not quite watertight, in fact, one can still change the value of a variable that is declared as a constant in C.  Compile and run the following program, and see what happens.
+However, this is not quite watertight, in fact, one can still change the value
+of a variable that is declared as a constant in C.  Compile and run the
+following program, and see what happens.

 ~~~~c
 #include <stdio.h>